 Development of Ice Ridge Keel Strength

-The main focus of the project is a series of near full-scale keel-gouge tests to investigate the strength characteristics of a first-year ice keel and its eventual failure as it is pushed into an artificial seabed.
-The project builds on a similar series of tests done as part of the Pipeline Ice Risk Assessment and Mitigation (PIRAM) Joint Industry Project, which was led by C-CORE and supported by the Atlantic Canada Opportunities Agency (ACOA) and several oil and gas companies.
-The key lesson learned from PIRAM were that the initial properties of the ice (particularly the degree of consolidation and bonding) and the confining pressure as the keel begins to dig into the seabed are important factors limiting the gouge depth.
-The DIRKS project builds upon the knowledge gained through PIRAM and is designed to help us understand the effects that temperature, confining pressure, consolidation time, and drift speed have on the strength and failure characteristics of a first-year ice keel.
+The main focus of the project was a series of near full-scale keel-gouge tests to investigate the strength characteristics of a first-year ice keel and its eventual failure as it is pushed into an artificial seabed.
+The project built on a similar series of tests done as part of the Pipeline Ice Risk Assessment and Mitigation (PIRAM) Joint Industry Project, which was led by C-CORE and supported by the Atlantic Canada Opportunities Agency (ACOA) and several oil and gas companies.
+The key lessons learned from PIRAM were that the initial properties of the ice (particularly the degree of consolidation and bonding) and the confining pressure as the keel begins to dig into the seabed are important factors limiting the gouge depth.
+The DIRKS project built upon the knowledge gained through PIRAM and was designed to help understand the effects that temperature, confining pressure, consolidation time, and drift speed have on the strength and failure characteristics of a first-year ice keel.

-The DIRKS team (Fig. 3) is currently in the process of analyzing the test results.
-Findings from DIRKS will ultimately assist oil and gas companies to establish physical limits of an ice keel gouge and influence the design criteria for subsea pipelines and infrastructure in areas prone to ice gouging, such as the Beaufort, Barent’s and Caspian seas.
+The DIRKS team (Fig. 3) then analyzed the test results.
+Findings from DIRKS were intended to ultimately assist oil and gas companies in establishing the physical limits of an ice keel gouge and influence the design criteria for subsea pipelines and infrastructure in areas prone to ice gouging, such as the Beaufort, Barent’s, and Caspian seas.

-Back Row, L-R: Kevin King, Andrew Macneil, Mike Melnychuk (C&W Offshore), Randy Cahill (C&W Offshore), Gerry Piercey; Front Row, L-R: Ealeanor Bailey, Jon Bruce
+Back Row, L-R: Kevin King, Andrew Macneil, Mike Melnychuk (C&W Offshore), Randy Cahill (C&W Offshore), Gerry Piercey; Front Row, L-R: Eleanor Bailey, Jon Bruce

 Note: DIRKS is also profiled in Memorial University’s 2013 Research Report, “Into the Deep”, which may be found here.